Thepuppetqueen57/Neptune-OS/README.md

 Run well it runs Neptune OS and build compiles the os without running it and clean deletes all the .o files and stuff.

 To use the makefile just run `make [option]` also make sure you have makefile installed.

+# Credits
+ Thanks to [my friend Shayna](https://github.com/PsychedelicShayna) for making the library used in the calculator